top of page

 Dancing fuels her soul.

 Sandy Wells was a delightful interviewer.
 I had fun sharing my story with her, recalling my past and being appreciative of each event in my life as a gift, even though some came in disguise.
+She did well in encapsulating my story, but I have much more to tell.

 The Early Years